 One Room or the Whole House

-Converting an entire home to hardwood flooring is no small task, so the first thing you need to decide is which rooms to do first.
+Converting an entire home to wood flooring is no small task, so the first thing you need to decide is which rooms to do first.
 Some homeowners choose to outfit their entire properties with hardwood floors, while others focus on high-traffic areas like kitchens, bedrooms, and hallways.

 There are advantages to both the whole hog and the piecemeal approach.
 Converting one room at a time is a great way to hold down costs, especially if you plan to do the work yourself.
 Doing a room at a time also gives you a feel for the care requirements of your new hardwood floors and lets you learn from your early mistakes.

 If you are hiring a contractor, it may be best to convert all your rooms to hardwood at once.
 The cost of the contractor can be split across many rooms, and you will not have to deal with repeated disruptions to your family and your lifestyle.

 Whether your hardwood floor installation is a do-it-yourself situation or will be aided by a contractor, you need to think about how your family lives and how you will be using the floor.
 If you have kids and pets, a soft flooring material like pine may not stand up to that hard use.
 Pine is inexpensive and easy to install, but it is also softer and more prone to pitting and other forms of damage.
 For heavy use, a harder wood like oak or bamboo will probably be best.
 Those two materials are most costly and harder to install, but they are also far more durable.